FocusRoles of self-awareness and self-regulation in robust learning

 - Learning is … coming to see (pulling into the light; overcoming darkness)

 - Teaching is … showing; highlighting; shining a light on)

 SynopsisLiterally meaning “beyond knowing,” Metacognition refers to “thinking about thinking” – that is, being critically aware of perceptions and interpretations as they happen.
 More pragmatically, as a theory, Metacognition attends to abilities both to self-monitor and self-regulate.
 The principle that drives the theory is awareness of and control over study habits, attentiveness, memory, biases, comprehension, and other related capabilities will enhance learning.
-In the popular literature, Metacognition is often encountered in or as:
+Identified elements of Metacognition include:

 - Cognitive Coaching – a formalized (and marketed) process aimed at mining and interrogating the personal assumptions and convictions that shape one’s practice – that is, to apply principles of Metacognition to one’s professional activity

 - Conditional Knowledge – based on a distinction between Knowing-How / Knowing-That (see Expert–Novice), knowing when and why each is appropriate

 - Critical Thinking – a process or competency associated with making decisions and solving problems, typically described as involving the collection, assessment, and use of information, as well as conscious awareness of one’s biases and thinking processes

 - Judgment of Learning – awareness of the extent to which one has already learning material that is to be learned

 - Know Thyself (Greek: γνώθι σε αυτών) – a dictum inscribed over the entrance of the Temple of Apollo, urging visitors to be self-aware.
 It has been associated with Metacognition since the term was coined.